ICE-V-Wireless/ICE-V_MfgTest/README.md

 * Make sure you have IDF V4.4.2 installed an that you've run the setup script to get all the environment variables properly set.
 * Go into the Firmware directories of each Git repo and run `idf.py build` to generate the binaries for both the test and shipping firmware.
+For the MfgTest firmware be sure to set up the WiFi `credentials.h` file with the SSID and password of a WiFi network that will be available for the DUT to connect to during the test.
+For the shipping firmware make sure that the `main/CMakelists.txt` file is set up to load the SPIFFS filesystem (the MfgTest firmware is already set up to do so).
 * Go into the `ICE-V-MfgTest/python` directory and run the `run_test.py` script.
 This will execute a single pass of the automated test.